enpm611/project-application-template/README.md

 These tests helped catch important edge case bugs and highlight where better error handling is needed.

+### Test: `test_feature2.py`

+This test file checks the functionality of the `feature2.py` module, which analyzes the number of comments per issue label and visualizes trends over time.

+The tests verify:
+- Data loading and preprocessing from valid and invalid JSON files
+- Handling of file-not-found and bad JSON format errors
+- Correct calculation and sorting of comment counts per label
+- Yearly trends for labels like `area`, `bug`, and `feature`
+- Chart generation logic and output structure

+**Test Results**:
+- **Total tests run**: 9
+- **Passed**: 9
+- **Failed**: 0

+**Notes**:
+- Handled errors like missing files or bad JSON input gracefully
+- No bugs were found in data analysis or visualization functions

+This test suite confirms that the second feature works reliably across valid inputs and gracefully handles edge cases like invalid or missing data files.

+### Test: `test_pieChart_Labels.py`

+This test file targets the `pieChart_Labels.py` module, which generates pie charts for GitHub issue labels grouped by `kind/`, `status/`, and `area/`.

+The tests evaluate:
+- Whether labels are correctly grouped and counted by prefix
+- Proper handling of edge cases like empty or missing labels
+- Chart generation without crashing

+**Test Results**:
+- **Total tests run**: 13
+- **Passed**: 11
+- **Failed**: 2

+**Discovered Issues**:
+- Two tests expected exceptions (e.g., `TypeError`, general `Exception`) to be raised when invalid label formats were passed, but no exceptions occurred.
+- This suggests the function might not be validating the input label structure as strictly as it should.

+**Notes**:
+- The module handled normal data correctly, and generated pie charts for valid input.
+- It also gracefully skipped plotting when label data was missing.

+This test confirms that visualizations work under expected conditions but highlights a need for better input validation when label formats are incorrect.

+### Test: `test_config.py`

+This test file verifies the `config.py` module, which handles application settings loaded from `config.json` and allows runtime overrides.

+The tests check:
+- Loading values correctly from the configuration file
+- Setting and retrieving individual parameters
+- Handling missing or default values gracefully
+- Overwriting config values using mock command-line arguments

+**Test Results**:
+- **Total tests run**: 11
+- **Passed**: 9
+- **Failed**: 2

+**Discovered Issues**:
+- Two tests failed due to incorrect mock behavior: expected calls to `set_parameter()` with custom arguments (`paramX`, `42`) were not detected.
+- This may indicate an issue with how the overwrite logic interprets or mocks input arguments.

+**Notes**:
+- The core loading and parameter management works as intended.
+- Improvement is needed in testing or handling of argument-based config overrides.

+This test ensures the configuration system is mostly stable, with minor issues in edge-case handling for argument-based updates.

 ## App Functionality
 The parser implements these functions: